Time limit vol.1

 destination, Ukraine was just 12 day stay.
 I needed moving time from one

 city to another.
-So actual shooting time was more shorten.
+So actual shooting time was shorter than that.

-In facts, it's too late finding out I can't take photos there a week later.
+In facts, it's too late finding out that I can't take photos a week later.

 So inevitably, I have to change my shooting style.
-I set time limit for
+I set time limit by

 It's sounds like I'm unhappy with these shorten time limit.
 However I think